crisluengo/doxpp/README.md

 Typesetting, creating indices, etc. is left to the generator (or back-end), which keeps the program simple.

+**dox++generate** produces a series of HTML files documenting the project, using the JSON created by dox++parse.

-**TODO** Eventually we'll have several generators here, to produce HTML output, PDF, whatever.
+**TODO** Eventually we'll have other generators here, for example to generate PDF through Pandoc.

 # How code is parsed and documented